 The following are case studies of recent complaints made to the CDRS, and the resulting decisions of the independent adjudicators appointed by the Regulatory Authority.

-Finding: the independent adjudicator concluded that the claim should be covered under the terms of the policy.
-The firm was ordered to compensate the policy-holder for the trip cancelation and for failing to deal with their claim properly.
+- Finding: the independent adjudicator concluded that the claim should be covered under the terms of the policy.
+The firm was ordered to reimburse the complainant the cost of the medication.

 Reimbursement of delivery cost

 - Complaint: a firm partially approved delivery expenses on the ground that the treatment was taken outside the members network hence the Reasonable and Customary charges apply to all treatments taken outside the network.